 “75 percent of our patients are still choosing telehealth appointments,” says Jennifer Okemah, MS, RD, BCADM, CDCES, CSSD, from Salute Nutrition near Seattle, WA.
 Okemah and her team work with people with diabetes from all over Washington state.

-Fortunately, Okemah and her team were well-prepared for virtual healthcare, because it had been part of their clinic prior to the pandemic with clients spread across the state and only 4 physical offices.
+Fortunately, Okemah and her team were well-prepared for virtual healthcare, because it had been part of their clinic prior to the pandemic with clients spread across the state and only four physical offices.

 However, the patient referrals Okemah normally receives from other primary care and endocrinology offices revealed just how significant the lack of A1c testing was for patients in other clinics, and the inability to send referrals at all during stay-at-home orders.

-A1cs at 10% and higher because of interrupted care
+A1cs at 10 percent and higher because of interrupted care

 “Earlier this spring, we started getting a lot of referrals with really high A1cs in the double-digits,” recalls Okemah.

 These were patients who were already diagnosed with diabetes, but the interruption in their usual healthcare meant their diabetes support was slipping through the cracks in a system unprepared for telehealth.

 Okemah says gradual or rapid rise in A1c levels could be related a number of factors during the pandemic with the rocky transition to telehealth and lack of A1c testing, including:

 - You stopped taking your usual medications, for a variety of reasons.

 - You started a medication, but didn’t like the side-effects, so you stopped taking it.